owendewing/owen_dewing_ib_case_study/README.md

 ## Overview
 This repository contains a **sample Retrieval-Augmented Generation (RAG) pipeline** built to support the *Internet Brands AI Knowledge Base Assistant* proposal.

+This notebook demonstrates retrieval only.
+Ingestion updates, evaluation, and monitoring are described in the proposal slides.